 To better understand which framework is best suited to your project, let’s consider the main differences between Django and Flask.

-Main difference between Django and Flask, that Django provides a full-featured Model–View–Controller framework.
+The main difference between Django and Flask, that Django provides a full-featured Model–View–Controller framework.
 Its aim is to simplify the process of website development.
 It relies on less code, reusable components, and rapid development.
 Flask, on the other hand, is a microframework based on the concept of doing one thing well.
 It doesn’t provide an ORM and comes with only a basic set of tools for web development.

 Flask applications are mostly single-page applications (SPAs).
 It’s a good choice for small and medium-sized sites such as forums and personal blogs.
 Django is perfectly suited for large projects like e-commerce sites and CMSs.